Khel Khel Mein (2024 film): Plot

-Three married Indian couples with entirely different personalities, who are also friends, gather at a wedding in Jaipur.
+Three married couples with entirely different personalities, who are also friends, gather at a wedding in Jaipur.
 Rishabh Malik, a plastic surgeon habituated to lying, is about to get separated from his author wife, Vartika.
 After the Sangeet ceremony of Vartika's sister, Radhika, the couples decide to play a game.
 The three couples meet in Rishabh's room where Vartika puts across the rules of the game: everyone will place their cellphones on the table and whoever receives a call, message, or email will have to share the details with the rest of the participants.

 Even though the game starts on a funny note, it gradually results in the unraveling of many secrets about each of the participants, and the couples are virtually shocked to learn the hidden facts about each other.
 All six realise that their real lives are far removed from their make-believe social media and rich lives that they put up for the world to see, leading to more misunderstandings between the couples.